metadb-project/metadb/doc/admin_guide.md

 disable TLS entirely; however, this is insecure and for testing purposes only.

+**At present it is recommended that the client and server run on the same host, until support for authentication is added.**

 The `--debug` option enables detailed logging.

 ### Stopping the server